Skip to main content

 Web app

-Next.js (App Router) on Railway.
-Hosts the operator console, the public API (/api/v1/*), the tool routes (/api/tools/*), the Vapi custom-LLM proxy (/api/vapi/*), and the inbound webhook receivers (/api/webhooks/*).
+Next.js (App Router) on our managed hosting.
+Hosts the operator console, the public API (/api/v1/*), the tool routes (/api/tools/*), the per-turn voice dispatch endpoint (/api/voice/dispatch-turn), and the inbound webhook receivers (/api/webhooks/*).
+The agent brain (router, sub-agents, tools, LLM loop) runs here, in-process.

 Workers

-Standalone Node service running BullMQ queues.
+Standalone Node service running a background-job queue.
 Processes inbound WhatsApp messages, end-of-call voice reports, outbound webhook dispatch, and right-to-erasure scrubs.
-Same git tree as the web app; separate Railway service so a slow background job doesn’t block a request thread.
+Same git tree as the web app; separate service so a slow background job doesn’t block a request thread.

 Postgres

-BullMQ queue backbone for the workers, plus a fixed-window primitive for the rate-limit stack.
-Disk-encrypted on Railway.
+Job-queue backbone for the workers, plus a fixed-window primitive for the rate-limit stack, plus per-call dispatch context.
+Disk-encrypted at rest.

-DNS + TLS termination + 5 OWASP-default security headers + WAF for the public surfaces.
+DNS + TLS termination + OWASP-default security headers + a WAF in front of the public surfaces.

 Voice flow, end to end